 Traditionally, the main entrance doors to the CARE/Crawley Building and the Medical Sciences Building are accessible via card access ONLY from 7 PM to 6 AM, Sunday through Thursday, and 5 PM to 8 AM, Friday through Saturday.

-Note that during global pandemic times, access is only available through Bearcat card use.
+Note.
+In recent times, access is only available through Bearcat card use.
 With questions on how to access the Donald C. Harrison Health Sciences Library after the building doors close, please call (513) 558-0127.